danielstieger/moware35/README.md

 explorable, understandable and changeable.

 ```
-This is the moware None Process Complete (NPC) branch
+This is the moware mini branch

-The NPC is compatible to moware 2020 mrs with some refactorings.
-However, there is no
+The mini is compatible to moware 2020 npc.
-option foreseen to switch back to the mrs branch.

-moware NPC is released in summer 2020 and production stabel.
 ```

 More information is provided at http://www.modellwerkstatt.org